steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 ![elp_urls_df](/images/elp_urls_df.png)

-Great start, we can save this dataframe and whenever we want to team level data, we can just query the team name to generate the URL without having to open a web-browers.
+Great start, we can save this dataframe and whenever we want to team level data, we can just query the team name to generate the URL without having to open a web-brower.
 A further development of this would be to pass a list of the stats pages of all the top 5 leagues to construct a larger data frame that we can save for later.
 I'm just sticking with the EPL in this example so the code can run quickly.

 Let's now see if we can do the same for players in the same league

 ### Important Functions

 As I mentioned before, there are a myriad of pitfalls and issues when I tried to make this and the biggest on was getting the player names to match the URLs.
-The EPL being the cultural melting pot that is currently exists at today has several players with non ASCII characters in their names.
+The EPL being the cultural melting pot that it currently exists as today has several players with non ASCII characters in their names.
 TLDR, loads of players are foriegn and have non english standard alphanumeric characters in their names.
 The following 2 function help us get around that.

  Remove accents, converts all the characters of a player name into english standard characters.
 As these non english characters dont always relay back to the characters we expect ie; we expect Martin Ødegaard &rarr; Martin Odegaard, however we get Martin Ødegaard &rarr; Martin Oedegaard.
-We need to use the fuzzy merge fucntion that acts as a more accurate 'closest' match much like using an approximate match on VLOOKUP in MS Excel to ensure we are joining the correct URL to the correct player and further down the line when we query the database we don't need to worry about totally correct spelling or special characters.
+We need to use the fuzzy merge fucntion that acts as a more accurate 'closest' match much like using an approximate match on VLOOKUP in MS Excel to ensure we are joining the correct URL to the correct player and further down the line when we query the database we don't need to worry about *totally* correct spelling or special characters.

 ```python